Analysis | Maria Bartiromo is the new Sean Hannity

 Meanwhile, she still has her weekend show, “Sunday Morning Futures.”
 This was the idea that helped bring her to Fox News, a pitch for a Sunday-morning political show that was savvier about the world of business.
 But it, too, reflects the new Bartiromo, not the old one.
 Last month, for example, she hosted Sen. Ron Johnson (R-Wis.) to elevate obvious nonsense about the coronavirus pandemic and to nod along when Johnson said it was “sinister” that the government was recommending against taking an anti-parasite medicine instead of simply getting vaccinated.

 Hours before CNN broke the story about her call with Barr, her show was no less enmeshed in the new Republican universe.
-First she welcomed Sen. Ted Cruz (R-Tex.), framing the interview through the idea that “we can add economic crisis to the list of foreign policy crises that this administration has engineered in the last 10 months.”
+First, she welcomed Sen. Ted Cruz (R-Tex.), framing the interview through the idea that “we can add economic crisis to the list of foreign policy crises that this administration has engineered in the last 10 months.”
 Later, she spoke with Rep. Jim Jordan (R-Ohio), asking him about President Biden’s “stunning admission” that he had spoken with his son Hunter before participating in the recent climate conference.
 She and Jordan riffed on unsubstantiated and debunked claims about the Bidens and China for a while.
 She asked him why Republicans would vote for the bipartisan infrastructure bill “when there’s not a dime in it for the border wall?”

 Ultimately, the discussion landed on how “troubling” it was that the House committee investigating the Jan.
 6 attack would potentially charge former White House chief of staff Mark Meadows with contempt of Congress for skipping a deposition last week.